 Arriving back at the marina, we thoroughly cleaned the boat and buttoned her up, before grabbing our the gear and heading home.
 All in all, a great time was had and that said… it can happen to you too, all you gotta do is sign up.

 Note: AYC’s next Catalina Cruise is scheduled for August 19 -21.
-Read more here: Catalina Cruise.
+Read more here: Cruise to Catalina.